 Mu Cang Chai consists of many small villages having beautiful terraces and weather.
 Khau Pha Pass, called ‘Sky’s Horn’ develops magnificent scenery.
 There are other small villages in the city to visit to adore the beauty of paddy farming and to experience their local culture by the homestay.
 A visit to Mu Cang Chai is incomplete without visiting two of its breathtaking waterfalls - Mo and Phu Nu waterfalls.
 Mu Cang Chai has its market too.

-- Other superb attractions include Ba Nha Bridge, Mam Xoi Hill, Kim Noi Village.
+- Other popular attractions include Ba Nha Bridge, Mam Xoi Hill, Kim Noi Village.

 4. Ninh Binh